-The block diagram in Figure 1 shows the relationships between the major control and memory sections of the DS1982.
-The DS1982 has three main data components: 1) 64-bit lasered ROM, 2) 1024-bit EPROM, and 3) EPROM Status Bytes.
+The block diagram in Figure 1 shows the relationships between the major control and memory sections of the DS1985.
+The DS1985 has three main data components: 1) 64-bit lasered ROM, 2) 16384-bits EPROM Data Memory, and 3) 704-bits EPROM Status Memory.
 The device derives its power for read operations entirely from the 1-Wire communication line by storing energy on an internal capacitor during periods of time when the signal line is high and continues to operate off of this "parasite" power source during the low times of the 1-Wire line until it returns high to replenish the parasite (capacitor) supply.
 During programming, 1-Wire communication occurs at normal voltage levels and then is pulsed momentarily to the programming voltage to cause the selected EPROM bits to be programmed.
 The 1-Wire line must be able to provide 12 volts and 10 milliamperes to adequately program the EPROM portions of the part.
-Whenever programming voltages are present on the 1-Wire line a special high voltage detect circuit within the DS1982 generates an internal logic signal to indicate this condition.
+Whenever programming voltages are present on the 1-Wire line a special high voltage detect circuit within the DS1985 generates an internal logic signal to indicate this condition.
 The hierarchical structure of the 1-Wire protocol is shown in Figure 2.
-The bus master must first provide one of the four ROM function commands: 1) Read ROM, 2) Match ROM, 3) Search ROM, 4) Skip ROM.
+The bus master must first provide one of the four ROM Function Commands, 1) Read ROM, 2) Match ROM, 3) Search ROM, 4) Skip ROM.
 These commands operate on the 64-bit lasered ROM portion of each device and can singulate a specific device if many are present on the 1-Wire line as well as indicate to the bus master how many and what types of devices are present.
-The protocol required for these ROM function commands is described in Figure 9.
-After a ROM function command is successfully executed, the memory functions that operate on the EPROM portions of the DS1982 become accessible and the bus master may issue any one of the five memory function commands specific to the DS1982 to read or program the various data fields.
-The protocol for these memory function commands is described in Figure 6.
+The protocol required for these ROM Function Commands is described in Figure 8.
+After a ROM Function Command is successfully executed, the memory functions that operate on the EPROM portions of the DS1985 become accessible and the bus master may issue any one of the Figure 8.
+After a ROM Function Command is successfully executed, the memory functions that operate on the EPROM portions of the DS1985 become accessible and the bus master may issue any one of the five Memory Function Commands specific to the DS1985 to read or program the various data fields.
+The protocol for these Memory Function Commands is described in Figure 5.
 All data is read and written least significant bit first.